 Overseas Trips – having to send the company staff to foreign countries to meet supplies costs time and money.

-Why Wedding Dresses Should Be Inspected?
+Why Should Wedding Dresses Be Inspected?

 How is that possible?
-Well, some of the big factories receive many orders that they sometimes can’t handle, as a result, they outsource some of the tasks to these small manufacturers.
+Well, some of the big factories receive many orders that they sometimes can’t handle; as a result, they outsource some of the tasks to these small manufacturers.

 The big companies usually provide small manufacturers with the materials and the process of making the dresses.

-The manufacturing process typically includes cutting the fabric, sewing, lacing, beading and more hand works as required when making wedding dresses.
+The manufacturing process typically includes cutting the fabric, sewing, lacing, beading, and more hand works as required when making wedding dresses.

 With time, some of the small manufacturers grow and begin making wedding dresses competing with big companies.

 Some of them even start producing products that match the latest fashion with unique styles.
 The entry of the small manufacturers into the market makes it more colorful and offers more choices to customers.
-What’s more is that bride getting to shop dresses at reduced price, especially from the small factories.
+What’s more is that the bride getting to shop dresses at a reduced price, especially from the small factories.

 But, out of the many producers, some are not qualified.
 They make and export wedding dresses at affordable prices hence attracting more customers.